Skip to main content

 The most common customer question is whether to choose PPF or ceramic coating.
 The correct answer is “both” — they protect against different damage modes.
 PPF provides mechanical protection against rock chips, road debris, and minor scratches.
 Ceramic coating provides chemical protection against UV oxidation, water spots, bird droppings, and tree sap.
 A properly protected vehicle has PPF on the impact-zone panels (hood, fenders, mirrors, front bumper) and ceramic coating over the entire vehicle including the PPF.

 The Polar Tint bundle pricing is built to encourage this combined approach.
-A customer who buys window tint + PPF + ceramic spends 4-5x what a tint-only customer spends, and the install efficiency is much better (one vehicle visit, one set of prep work, one set of paperwork).
-Polar Tint’s PPF service line is designed to live in the same bay as ceramic and tint, not as a specialized standalone operation.
+A customer who buys window tint + PPF + ceramic completes more of the service menu in a single visit; the revenue effect of bundling is part of the FDD Item 19 disclosure.
+Polar Tint’s PPF service line is designed to live in the same footprint as ceramic and tint, not as a specialized standalone operation.

 Apply for a Polar Tint PPF franchise

-The Polar Tint franchise covers all six service lines including PPF with a single the fee disclosed in FDD Item 5 franchise fee (or a reduced fee if converting an existing tint, ceramic, or PPF shop).
-Total initial investment per FDD Item 7 is the figure disclosed in the current FDD.
+The Polar Tint franchise covers all six service lines including PPF with a single franchise fee (or a reduced fee if converting an existing tint, ceramic, or PPF shop).
+The total initial investment is disclosed in FDD Item 7.
 Submit the 60-second application at polartintfranchise.com/apply with your zip code, target market, and prior business experience.
 Polar Tint responds within one business day for qualified applicants.
-The training program (2 weeks in-person in Las Vegas) covers the full PPF technique alongside the other five service lines.
+The training program (65 hours — 40 classroom plus 25 on-the-job, per FDD Item 11) covers the full PPF technique alongside the other five service lines.